Manual Key Exchange with Tenable.sc

 # scp SSHKey.pub [email protected]:/home/bob

-After the file is copied to the LCE server move the file to /opt/lce/daemons by doing the following:
+After the file is copied to the LCE server, run the following command to move the file to /opt/lce/daemons:

 # mv /home/bob/SSHKey.pub /opt/lce/daemons